 Associate Professor Shamil Jeppie received his PhD from Princeton University.
 He has worked on aspects of the social history of Cape Town and Durban, South Africa, and 19th-century Sudan.
 Shamil founded The Tombouctou Manuscripts Project in which he explored the formation of a culture of collecting in Timbuktu.
 He also led a National Research Foundation study group on history and the humanities in South Africa today.
-He has been the chairperson of the South-South Exchange Programme in the History of Development (Sephis), and is now the Director of HUMA, Institute for Humanities in Africa.
+He has been the chairperson of the South-South Exchange Programme in the History of Development (Sephis), and was the Director of HUMA, Institute for Humanities in Africa.
 Shamil serves on various platforms concerned with the development of the humanities, history and heritage in Africa and the global South.

 (co-edited with) Ebrahim Moosa and Richard Roberts, Muslim Family Law in Sub-Saharan Africa: Colonial Legacies and Post-Colonial Challenges (Amsterdam: Amsterdam University Press, 2010)